 The District has investments managed by the Missouri Securities Investment Program.
 All funds in this program are invested in accordance with Section 165.061 RSMo.
 Each school district owns a pro rata share of each investment, which is held in the name of the program.
 The investments are stated at amortized cost, which approximates fair value.
+The value of the investments was \$20,093,291 at June 30, 2021.

 In June 2019, the District entered into a lease purchase agreement with Commerce Trust Company.
 The funds were subsequently transferred to UMB in April 2020.
-The funds received are invested with UMB in the Morgan Stanley Institutional Liquidity Funds Government Portfolio, which primarily consists of U.S. Treasury obligations, U.S. government agency debt, and related repurchase agreements.
-The investments are stated at amortized cost, which approximates fair value.
+The funds received were invested with UMB in the Morgan Stanley Institutional Liquidity Funds Government Portfolio, which primarily consists of U.S. Treasury obligations, U.S. government agency debt, and related repurchase agreements.
+The investments were expended by the end of March, 2021.